-To recover monetary compensation after a paralysis injury accident, a Charlottesville paralysis attorney must demonstrate that the victim has suffered compensable damages.
+To recover monetary compensation after a paralysis injury accident in Charlottesville, an experienced attorney must demonstrate that the victim has suffered compensable damages.
 These damages could come in many forms.

 In general, the damages in a paralysis injury lawsuit come in two broad categories.
 These categories include economic and non-economic damages.
 Economic damages are the quantifiable losses that come with an injury.
 Any cost that could be measured by a bill or an invoice is a form of economic damages.
 Examples of these losses include lost wages, hospital bills, or home renovations to accommodate a wheelchair.